-Low-code is an approach to building applications that uses a drag-and-drop interface, involves a high level of abstraction but minimum coding.
-What is being dragged and dropped in low-code applications (LCAPs) are existing blocks of code.
+Low-code is an approach to building applications that uses a drag-and-drop interface and involves a high level of abstraction but minimum coding.
+What is being dragged and dropped in low-code application platforms (LCAPs) are existing blocks of code.
 Actually, programs like MS Excel and Powerpoint were nothing more than early forms of low-code, so we have been quite familiar with the concept for decades.

 2. What is no-code?🔗

 No-code takes the low-code approach to an extreme, where there is no traditional coding involved in the way an app is designed and built.
 In other words, it raises the abstraction level present in the LCAPs up a notch.
-By doing that, a no-code application platform (NCAP) allows the user to build an app through a visual interface only, while eliminating code altogether.
+By doing that, a no-code application platform (NCAP) allows the user to build applications through a visual interface only, eliminating code altogether.

-In their idealized, puristic forms, low-code and no-code are located on the two extremes of a spectrum, but in reality, every low-code and no-code platform (NCAP) occupies a different spot along that spectrum.
+In their idealized, puristic forms, low-code and no-code are located on the two extremes of a spectrum.
+But in reality, every low-code and no-code platform occupies a different spot along that spectrum.
 They share common points and differ on some others at the same time.
 Let’s dive in and have a look at the similarities and differences between the two approaches:

 3. Main similarities between low-code and no-code🔗

-- Dealing with the shadow IT problem: The term shadow IT refers to any IT programs or solutions used in an organization without the knowledge of the in-house IT team.
+The term shadow IT refers to any IT programs or solutions used in an organization without the knowledge of the in-house IT team.
 Companies might be using tens or even hundreds of different programs outside the IT department’s blessing at anytime.
-This creates problems with respect to security, integration and scaling.
-Low-code and no-code platforms help deal with this phenomenon, streamline processes and bring cohesion to the systems run by a company.
+This creates problems with respect to security, integration, and scaling.
+Low-code and no-code tools help deal with this phenomenon, streamline processes, and bring cohesion to the systems run by a company.

-- Speed: Both low-code and no-code platforms reduce the time it takes to build and launch an app.
-They reduce the time between successive iterations, shorten processes and tie in really well with the principles of agile development.
+Both low-code and no-code platforms reduce the time it takes to build and launch an app.
+They reduce the time between successive iterations, shorten the app development process, and tie in really well with agile development principles.

 4. Major differences between low-code and no-code🔗

-- Cost: While LCAPs help companies save on money that would otherwise be spent for expensive developer skills, they are still significantly more expensive than NCAPs.
+While LCAPs help companies save on money that would otherwise be spent on expensive developer skills, they are still significantly more expensive than NCAPs.
 LCAPs may charge thousands of dollars per month, which is a good deal higher than the couple of hundreds of dollars per month that NCAPs charge for comparable capabilities.

-- Ease of use: Users of LCAPs have to be familiar with the fundamental concepts in software development.
+Users of LCAPs have to be familiar with the fundamental concepts in software development.
 LCAPs also require their users to be able to inject code in order to tweak the apps according to their wishes.
 NCAPs, on the other hand, come with more strictly defined constraints and do not require coding knowledge as long as the user stays within those boundaries.
 Therefore, no-code application development is better suited for the skill sets of people coming from non-technical backgrounds.